Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Application 1: Solving particle diffusion dynamics

 \subsection{Some auxiliary strategies to improve the accuracy and convergence}

-We now introduce the auxiliary training strategies used to improve the accuracy and accelerate the convergence of the DOMM in solving diffusion dynamics in dilute solutions and in the following applications to two-phase dynamics.
+We now introduce the auxiliary training strategies used to improve the accuracy and accelerate the convergence of the DOMM in solving diffusion dynamics in dilute solutions and the following applications to two-phase dynamics.

-(i) \emph{Optimization of DNN structure}.
-There are many different types of DNN structures, for example, Fully-connected Neural Networks (FNNs), Residual Neural Networks (ResNet)~\cite{he2016deep}, and Convolutional Neural networks (CNNs)~\cite{krizhevsky2012imagenet}.
-In this work, without loss of generality, we use ResNet.
+(i) \emph{Optimization of DNN structure and activation function}.
+There are many different types of DNN structures, for example, Fully-connected Neural Networks (FNNs), Residual Neural Networks (ResNet)~\cite{he2016deep}, and Convolutional Neural Networks (CNNs)~\cite{krizhevsky2012imagenet}.
+Moreover, many different activation functions have also been employed such as $\mathrm{ReLU}$, $\mathrm{ReLU}^3$, $\mathrm{Tanh}$~\cite{Weinan2018}.
+During the training process in our dynamic problems such as diffusion and two-phase dynamics, we observe that the combination of ResNet and $\mathrm{Tanh}^3$ consistently outperforms other combinations of network structures and activation functions.
+This combination also successfully avoids issues like gradient explosion or vanishing.
+Therefore, in this work, we employ the combination of ResNet and $\mathrm{Tanh}^3$ in all numerical cases to showcase the results.
+Further exploration of the performance of different network structures and activation functions will be left for future work.
 The major structure components of the DNN to be tuned and optimized are the network depth $N_{\mathrm{d}}$, the network width $N_\mathrm{w}$, the number of sampling data (observation) points $N_{\mathrm{s}}$, the activation functions defined in Eq.~(\ref{Eq:DOMM-MLNet}), the learning rate $\eta_{\mathrm{r}}$ defined in Eq.~(\ref{Eq:DOMM-SGD}), the optimization method, and the number of training steps.
-In the solution of both diffusion and two-phase dynamics, we observe that the network training is very efficient if we take a highly nonlinear activation function, $\mathrm{Tanh}^3$.
-We adopt the widely used first-order optimization method, the stochastic gradient descent (SGD) method.
 Moreover, we observe that increasing the number of training steps improves the performance of the DOMM in learning complex forms of solutions, as in other DNN methods for solving PDEs.

 (ii) \emph{Sampling strategy: Time splitting}.
 There are many different sampling methods in DNN methods for solving PDEs as shown in Fig.~\ref{Fig:SamplingMethods}, for example, (a) the discrete sampling on the spatiotemporal meshes as in the traditional finite difference method (FDM) and finite element method (FEM)~\cite{ChunLiu2022,Reina2021VONN}, (b) the random (uniform) sampling in spatial coordinates on a discrete mesh of small time steps, (c) the random (uniform) sampling in both spatial and temporal coordinates over the whole spatial domain and time period, (d) the random (uniform) sampling in both spatial and temporal coordinates, where multi-step training is carried out by splitting the whole time period into several time intervals.